 Petřín Hill and Petrin Tower

-Petřín Hill is one of the best natural parks in Prague.
+Petřín Hill is one of the cities biggest and most beautiful park, offering sweeping views of Prague.
 It’s a great way to get away from the hussle and bussle of the city center while enjoying nature.

 There are two different ways to get to the top of Petřín Hill, walk the way through a park, or ride up in the funicular.